craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Filling (X/Y)
 This weapon creates an area of the weapon's damage of the indicated size (X) for the indicated number of rounds (Y), or until otherwise dispersed.

+### Poisoning
+When you deal damage with this weapon, your opponent makes a Constitution Saving Throw against the Attack Roll.
+If they fail, they are Poisoned until the end of your next turn.

+### Dazing
+When you deal damage with this weapon, your opponent makes a Constitution Saving Throw against the Attack Roll.
+If they fail, they are Dazed until the end of your next turn.

 # Weapon Specials
 Each of the following "Specials" may only be used once between rests.